William Osler: Career

 In 1889, he became the first Physician-in-Chief of the new Johns Hopkins Hospital in Baltimore, Maryland.
 In 1893, Osler was instrumental in creating the Johns Hopkins School of Medicine and became one of the school's first professors of medicine.
 Osler quickly enhanced his reputation as a clinician, humanitarian, and teacher.
 He presided over the rapidly expanding hospital's first year of operation, when it had 220 beds and 788 patients were seen for a total of over 15,000 days of treatment.
 Sixteen years later, when Osler left for Oxford, over 4,200 patients were seen for a total of nearly 110,000 days of treatment.

-In 1905, he was appointed to the Regius Professor of Medicine at Oxford, which he held until his death.
+In 1905, he was appointed Regius Professor of Medicine at Oxford, a position which he held until his death.
 He was also a Student (fellow) of Christ Church, Oxford.

 In the UK, he initiated the founding in 1907 of the Association of Physicians and was founding Senior Editor of its publication the Quarterly Journal of Medicine until his death.

 In 1911, he founded the Postgraduate Medical Association and was its first President.
 The same year, Osler was named a baronet in the Coronation Honours List for his contributions to the field of medicine.

 In January 1919 he was appointed President of the Fellowship of Medicine and was in October appointed founding President of the merged Fellowship of Medicine and Postgraduate Medical Association, which became the Fellowship of Postgraduate Medicine.

 The largest collection of Osler's letters and papers is at the Osler Library of McGill University in Montreal and a collection is also held at the United States National Library of Medicine in Bethesda, Maryland.